The baby name Ingridmarries Scandinavian cool with Old Hollywood glam, and plenty of strength, too.

 Bergman’s first American film was 1939’s Intermezzo, a remake of the Swedish version she’d starred in a few years earlier.

 Ingrid peaked at #382 in 1967.
-Even then, it lagged behind softer names, the Lisa-and-Tammys that dominated the decade.
+Even at the name’s most popular, it lagged behind softer names, the Lisas and Tammys that dominated the decade.

-As of 2016, the name stands at #871.
+As of 2023, the name was given to just 211 girls, putting it outside the Top 1000.
 Not obscure, exactly, but far from common.
 It doesn’t necessarily fit any better with the Emmas and Charlottes of today than it did with previous generations.
 And really, nothing else sounds like Ingrid.

 Or maybe that’s not exactly true.
-Astrid, fueled by How to Train Your Dragon, ranks higher, coming in at #776.
-But Astrid leans a little quirky, thanks to the beloved author of Pippi Longstocking.
+Astrid, fueled by How to Train Your Dragon, ranks higher, coming in at #399.
+It’s a current favorite for Swedish baby names in the US.

 If you’re after a strong choice, frills-free, and sophisticated, Ingrid belongs on your list.
-It carries the same Hollywood cachet as Ava or Audrey, but with all the gravitas of Eleanor or Iris.
+It mixes the Hollywood glam of Ava or Audrey, with all the strength and gravitas of Eleanor or Iris.

 What do you think of Ingrid?
 Would you consider it for a daughter?